 All models are auto-sensing for 10/100 operation.
-All models are also auto MDI/MDX, i.e. will automatically work with either a straight-through or cross-over cable.
+However, only the more recent models are also auto MDI/MDI-X, i.e. will automatically work with either a straight-through or cross-over cable.

 2.2 Access Via a Serial Port